janumeke/TwitchStreamInfoPage/README.md

 Then when you go offline:
 ![Demo3](https://raw.githubusercontent.com/janumeke/assets/master/TwitchStreamInfoPage/demo3.png)

+Note that this refreshes itself every 30 seconds, so the info may be as late as 30 seconds ago.

 ### Usage:
 <pre>StreamInfo.html?clientId=&lt;Your Client ID&gt;&username=&lt;Target Channel's Username&gt;&dark=true</pre>
 Last argument is optional.
 Default is light theme.